 You should have your SIN (Social Insurance Number), income statements from Canada and abroad, information slips such as your T4 (if you are employed), and the General Income Tax and Benefits Guide to know the steps in preparing a return and get the proper forms.
 You can also read Filing your first tax return in 5 steps on Live & Learn to know more.

 I don’t know how to prepare a tax return.
 Who should I ask for help?

 If you are an individual who has a modest income and a simple tax situation (meaning you are not a business-owner or self-employed, or not filing for bankruptcy) you can ask help from free tax clinics running the Community Volunteer Income Tax Program (CVITP).
-Ask your nearest Immigrant Settlement Provider Organization or check these directories: Tax Preparation Clinics (Manitoba), 211 Manitoba or Manitoba Housing.
+They assist newcomers complete and file their taxes for free by videoconference, phone, or through a document drop-off arrangement.
+Go to: Tax Preparation Clinics (Manitoba), 211 Manitoba (click “Financial” then Tax Assistance/Clinics) or Manitoba Housing.
 You can also go to: